• PORTFOLIO

 And that’s why I want to be around all the way through.

-I am the one person that has the best handle on the overall design goals for the job and how seemingly small details can affect that outcome.
+As the lead designer of the project I am the one person that has the best handle on the overall design goals for the job and how seemingly small details can affect that outcome.

 Here’s how I stay involved in the construction part of your project.